-1. Remove the fuel cap (A, Figure 20).
+1. Remove the fuel cap (A, Figure 23).

-2. Fill the fuel tank to the bottom of the filler neck.
-This will allow for fuel expansion.

-Note: Do not overfill.
-Refer to your engine owner's manual for specific fuel recommendations.

-3. Install and hand tighten the fuel cap.
+- 2. Fill the fuel tank to the bottom of the filler neck.
+This will allow for fuel expansion. - Note: Do not overfill.
+Refer to your engine owner's manual for specific fuel recommendations. - 3.
+Install and hand tighten the fuel cap. - 4.
+If your unit is equipped with two fuel tanks, repeat this process to fill the other fuel tank.